learn-the-web/www/privacy-cookies.md

 ## Security

-All communication with the site is sent over HTTPS.
+**All communication with the site is sent over HTTPS.**

+### Progressinator application

+The Progressinator application uses your GitHub credentials as the authentication method. **We never receive your GitHub password.** All communication with GitHub’s servers is encrypted with HTTPS.

+- [**GitHub**](https://github.com/) — social authentication for Progressinator application—we never get access to your GitHub password.

 ### Teacher & TA area